Skip to main content

 4. Power Management

-• Must use an independent power supply
+• An independent power supply must be used.

 5. Storage Card Protection